-Public Display of Affection 1 Level 1 Circumstances for or Considerations Holding hands, kissing, sexual touching, or other displays of affection in violation of school policy K-4 Instructional Lesson/Activity about private and public behaviors 5-8 Above options Instructional Lesson/Activity research workplace laws and how rules relate to PDA Contract or agreement C: Parent/Guardian Involvement H: Out-of-school Suspension (1- 5 Days) Mitigating Circumstances- Accepted responsibility Stopped when asked Witnessed as not intentional Behavior was agreed to be mutual.
+0 11 11 Public Display of Affection 1 Level 1 Circumstances to or Considerations Holding hands, kissing, sexual touching, or other displays of affection in violation of school policy C: Parent/Guardian Involvement H: Out-of-school Suspension (1- 5 Days) Mitigating Circumstances- Accepted responsibility Stopped when asked Witnessed as not intentional Behavior was agreed to be mutual.
 Aggravating Circumstances- Highly disruptive to learning Intention was to embarrass or impose self on others Intensity of the display.
 How public and disruptive or disturbing to learning Language, Inappropriate Level 1 Use of verbal or written messages that include swearing, name calling, rude or coarse language or use of words in an inappropriate way.
 This category also includes the use of rude physical gestures.
-K-4 Instructional Lesson/Activity about school appropriate language Instructional Lesson/Activity about how words affect others 5-8 Above options Instructional Lesson/Activity research impact of inappropriate language on others.
+I K-4 Instructional Lesson/Activity about school appropriate language Instructional Lesson/Activity about how words affect others 5-8 Above options Instructional Lesson/Activity research impact of inappropriate language on others.
 Contract or agreement A: Conference with School Official I: Out-of-school Suspension (6- 10 Days) Mitigating Circumstances- Accepted responsibility Stopped when asked Age/Experience - May not know what a word means; Context of the use of phrase/word Aggravating Circumstances- Level of disruption Context used Used to demean, threaten, insult, etc. "I can use it at home" but old enough to know what words can be used at school The comments were directed toward school staff.
-Gambling Level 2 To play games of chance or bet for items of value.
-K-4 Determine alternate activities Instructional Lesson/Activity Scenario Lessons A: Conference with School Official K: Long-term Suspension Mitigating Circumstances- Playing/teaching others games for fun.
-Trading items such as cards of equal value Aggravating Circumstances- Taking advantage of others Using odds as a way to take money or Above options Instructional Lesson/Activity research laws about gambling and potential harmful effects on self and others.
-Game does not include items of value or exchange of money property.
-Amount of loss of items or money is significant Combustible Above options Instructional Lesson/Activity research laws about gambling and potential harmful effects on self Level 3 Game does not include items of value or exchange of Amount of loss of items or money is
+Language, Inappropriate ( Derogatory) Level 2 Inappropriate language of an offensive, disparaging, demeaning, insulting, or prejudiced nature occurring verbally, in writing, or through gestures that alludes to or references race, religion, gender, sexual preference, or other personal characteristics in a disrespectful, harmful, or offensive manner.
+Such language may be directed at a specific individual or group or expressed generally without a specific target.
+K-4 Instructional Lesson/Activity about school appropriate language Instructional Lesson/Activity about how words affect others Above options Instructional Lesson/Activity research impact of inappropriate language on others.
+Contract or agreement with School Official l: Out-of-school Suspension (6-10 Days) Mitigating Circumstances- Aggravating Circumstances- Level of disruption Context used Used to demean, threaten, insult, etc. "I can use it at home" but old enough to know what words can be used at school The comments were directed toward school staff.